kh4n9373/STOCK-PRICE-PREDICTION/README.md

 - Ha Vu Ngoc
 - Kien Dinh Van

-This repository was created from November 25 2023 to serve the capstone project or the cource Introduction to Artificial Intelligent in HUST.
+This repository was created from November 25 2023 to serve the capstone project of the course Introduction to Artificial Intelligent in HUST.

 # How to install and use the Stock Price Predict app ?